freddyb/homepage/content/2026-03-perfect-types-with-sethtml.md

 [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP)
 (<abbr>CSP</abbr>),
 that can help prevent DOM-based XSS.
-By enabling "trusted types" in your CSP, with a policy like so `require-trusted-types-for 'script'; trusted-types 'mypolicy`, scripts will not be able to start HTML parsing/insertion from normal strings (e.g., through `document.write()`, `innerHTML=` and so on).
+By enabling "trusted types" in your CSP, with a policy like so `require-trusted-types-for 'script'; trusted-types 'mypolicy'`, scripts will not be able to start HTML parsing/insertion from normal strings (e.g., through `document.write()`, `innerHTML=` and so on).